Hot topic question: How do bloggers make money online???

 This isn’t to say that your blog will be pushy and salesy because I’ve definitely seen some bloggers write posts that come across as nothing but sales pitch after sales pitch, shoving affiliate links down my throat under the guise of helping me make money.

 There’s a whole art to making money from blogging and the top bloggers have figured out how to do this.
 The bloggers in the middle tier will figure it out too because they’re excited about the prospects.
 They will research, pay attention to their data and keep going.
-New bloggers either get burnt out and frustrated when they realise that blogging is just like any other business that takes time and effort, or they make it work.
+New bloggers either get burnt out and frustrated when they realize that blogging is just like any other business that takes time and effort, or they make it work.

 That is where the passion part comes in.
 Blogging does take loads of time and effort.
 Nobody makes it BIG in their first few months of blogging.
 In fact, many bloggers don’t make it big in their first year.